FHA Annual Report Showcases Continued Leadership in Affordable Home Financing

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by flooding from May 8-11, 2022.
-The following counties have been approved for assistance:
+FEMA has issued an Emergency Declaration for the Seminole Tribe of Florida to supplement tribal recovery efforts in the areas affected by Tropical Storm Nicole beginning November 7, 2022 and continuing.
+The following areas has been approved for assistance:

 Public Assistance: